 The diesel engine – a driving garbage incinerator

 The diesel engine is the backbone of our transport economy.
-It is a reliable fuel that can easily be handled, put in a barrel or in a tank where it will sit patiently until you need it, it always works when you need it and its energy dense which means that you don’t need much of it in order to get what you want.
+It is a reliable fuel that can easily be handled, put in a barrel or in a tank where it will sit patiently until you need it, it always works when you need it and it is energy dense which means that you don’t need much of it to get what you want.
 That at least is the assumption.
 Reality can be different as truck drivers know well.

 Diesel is trash.
-It is a very dirty fuel that produces a plethora of nasty byproducts, all of them deleterious to human health.
+It is a very dirty fuel that produces many nasty byproducts, all harmful to human health.

 Right below that, at around 300 degrees Celsius, Diesel condenses into a liquid.
 This is very heavy distillate fuel that will not ignite when exposed to a spark.
 It also requires elaborate spraying into the combustion chamber of an engine as it is so heavy.
 It’s the heaviest distillate fuel and was originally only considered to be of value as heating oil and stove oil.
 The diesel engine was a technological masterpiece but that came at a heavy price.